PCMDI/pcmdi_metrics/pcmdi_metrics/drcdm/README.md

 # Celsius to Fahrenheit
 ModUnitsAdjust = (True, 'CtoF', 0, 'F')
 ```
+Precipitation units must be provided in mm.
+ModUnitsAdjust can also be used as documented in the Parameters section to convert units such as kg/m2/s to mm.

+### Regions
 The most efficient way to get postprocessed metrics for multiple regions is to run the drcdm driver without any region subsetting (leave shp_path, attribute, and region_name unset).
 The regions can be applied during postprocessing.

 # How to test: